Tag: Diana Johnson

 The below Parliamentary question was asked by Diana Johnson on 2014-04-10.

-To ask the Secretary of State for Business, Innovation and Skills, how many staff in the Hull Official Receiver’s office have been offered voluntary redundancy terms.
+To ask the Secretary of State for Business, Innovation and Skills, what alternative office accommodation was sought in the Hull area to reduce the operating costs of the Hull Official Receiver’s office.

 Jenny Willott